For Spring 2022 Study Abroad

-Since you are committed to studying abroad and we are moving forward with fall study abroad, you will be unable to apply for on-campus housing.
+Since you are committed to studying abroad and we are moving forward with spring study abroad, you will be unable to apply for on-campus housing.
 You can do so only if your program is canceled or if you withdraw from your study abroad program.

 Can I defer my acceptance to a future semester?

 If your program is canceled, you may be given the option to defer your acceptance to a subsequent semester/year, provided that spaces are available.